raballew/kne-on-ocp/README.md

 # Kubernetes Network Emulation on OpenShift

-Network emulation is the process of imitating certain aspects of the behavior of network equipment without actually using the target real-world networking hardware.
+Network emulation is the process of imitating certain aspects of the behavior of network equipment without actually using any target real-world networking hardware.
 While there are many different use cases for network emulation one of the more interesting ones is virtual testing.
 Virtual testing is the simulation of a physical test environment.
 In this context it means removing the bottleneck